nodejs/node/doc/api/fs.md

 rather than the default mode `'w'`.

 The behavior of some flags are platform-specific.
-As such, opening a directory on macOS and Linux with the `'a+'` flag - see example below - will return an error.
+As such, opening a directory on macOS and Linux with the `'a+'` flag, as in the example below, will return an error.
 In contrast, on Windows and FreeBSD, a file descriptor or a `FileHandle` will be returned.